parthdani/CleverTapSegmentAndroidExample/README.md

 //Replace all the example values with your required dynamic ones.
 ```

-Case 2: Updating User Properties once the user is login or signup
+**Case 2**: Updating User Properties once the user is login or signup

 Call directly Segment method to push user data.
 Example as follows
 ```JAVA